AviatrixSystems/Docs/HowTos/ContainerAccess.rst

 can span across multiple VPC regions and multiple clouds, such as AWS, Azure and Google.

-Users can use Aviatrix enterprise OpenVPN capability to connect to the cloud, then from your desktop access remote containers in a swarm cluster in the same manner as accessing instances.
+Users can use Aviatrix enterprise OpenVPN® capability to connect to the cloud, then from your desktop access remote containers in a swarm cluster in the same manner as accessing instances.
 VPN users from desktop, for example, can use “curl” or run a browser session directly